openvinotoolkit/openvino/docs/ops/movement/GatherTree_1.md

 **Detailed description**

 GatherTree operation implements the same algorithm as GatherTree operation in TensorFlow.
+For a given beam, past the time step containing the first decoded `end_token` all values are filled in with `end_token`.
-Please see complete documentation [here](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/contrib/seq2seq/gather_tree?hl=en).
+Please see complete documentation [here](https://www.tensorflow.org/addons/api_docs/python/tfa/seq2seq/gather_tree).

 Pseudo code: